Legacy35/Echo-Chamber-Analsis-Project/README.md

 This outputs a csv file with the subreddits name

 Second: `python Data_Analysis.py`
-Run the Data analysis with the file names of csv files recieved from the first part It will then output in console all the data from the subreddit analysis
+Run the Data analysis, in the main method instert the file names of csv files recieved from the first part It will then output in console all the data from the subreddit analysis